vishwajitvm/nextjs-basic-project/README.md

 ## Contributing

 Contributions are welcome!
-If you'd like to contribute to [Project Name], please follow these steps:
+If you'd like to contribute to [Next js basic project], please follow these steps:

 1. Fork the repository.
 2. Create a new branch for your feature: `git checkout -b feature-name`